Health & Wellbeing

 Year One

-Your first year introduces you to a broad range of issues, debates and theoretical perspectives that underpin Health and Wellbeing.
-You will study:
+In your first year of the Health and Wellbeing course, you will explore a wide range of issues, debates, and theoretical perspectives that underpin health and wellbeing.

 Approaches to Health and Wellbeing